Homemade Corned Beef Sandwiches

 Sliced or shredded

-It depends on the meat.
+I would say it depends on the meat.
 If your corned beef is too full of gristle or fat, you may have to shred it to make a sandwich.
 Sometimes, you cannot remove all the fat without destroying the slices.
-If you are cutting the brisket, which is not fatty, cut it in thin slices against the grain after it rests for about 15 to 20 minutes.
+If you are cutting a non-fatty brisket, slice it thinly against the grain after it rests for about 15 to 20 minutes.
 The thinner the slices, the better.
+However, if the meat is tough and full of pockmarks that will leave you with nothing but chunks, go ahead and shred it.
+If you want it even more tender, toss it in the food processor and let it do all the work.

 More tips to consider: